saidvandeklundert/notes/C/extend_python/README.md

-A good deal of Python, or at least [CPython](https://github.com/python/cpython), is written in C. Many things have been written about how C is used in Python.
+A good deal of Python, or at least [CPython](https://github.com/python/cpython), is written in C. It is not only the languages and the interpreter that are powered by C. You can also find a lot of modules in the Python standard library powered by C right [here](https://github.com/python/cpython/tree/main/Modules).

+Many things have been written about how C is used in Python.
 Once that I really enjoyed is the `CPython internals` book, written by Anthony Shaw.

 What I was missing though, was something that explained in simple terms how to extend Python using C. Additionally, I was also curious about the C language myself.
 So I picked up a copy of 'The C programming language' and set out to write some basic C extensions.
-It seemed like a nice project for me to entertain myself while being in between jobs.
+After hainv played with calling Rust from Python, described [here](http://saidvandeklundert.net/learn/2021-11-18-calling-rust-from-='[ython-using-pyo3/), it seemed like a nice project for me to entertain myself while being in between jobs.

-In case you are interested in extending Python with Rust, that is described [here](http://saidvandeklundert.net/learn/2021-11-18-calling-rust-from-='[ython-using-pyo3/).
+# Why extend Python with C?

 You can extend Python with your own C code.
 Python can call C functions that are compiled to machine code.
-# Why extend Python with C?

 C is a compiled language that is very fast and efficient.
 It gives you low-level control over the hardware and you can run C programs on almost anything.